maheshprabu/american-eagle-test-project/README.md

       >Browser: Chrome / Firefox
       >baseURL: any
       >Page timeout: upto 100ms

+**Test Case**
+1) Launch  the website ae.com
+2) Click on Shop Men->Shop Tops
+3) Select an item
+4) Select Size (M),
+5) click on Button -> Add to Bag
+6) Click on Button ->View Bag
+7) Click on Button -> Proceed to Checkout
+8) Enter the details in to shipping info page
+9) Enter the credit card details and click complete the purchase
+10) Order no is successfully generated.

 **Verifying Results**

 After the run is complete please refresh the project and the output of the project is present in test-output/emailable-report.html